 - Many doctors prefer to prescribe buprenorphine as a treatment option.
 Buprenorphine doesn’t come with methadone maintenance, as it can be prescribed by a variety of healthcare providers and can be administered as a patch, pill, or long-acting injection.

-At Harmony Outpatient, our goal is to walk beside you as we treat substance use disorders.
+At Harmony Outpatient, we aim to walk beside you as we treat substance use disorders.
 We are here to care for the whole patient on your journey toward recovery.
-If you have questions about how medication-assisted treatment could benefit you or a loved one, reach out to us at any time.
+If you have questions about how medication-assisted treatment could benefit you or a loved one, contact us anytime.
 We are here to support you and your family on the journey to recovery.